Make Your Case

 Make it personal: When talking to local elected officials, tell your story with passion, evocative anecdotes, and solid data.
 Give examples of your need

-Know your reach: How many people did your programs impact before Covid-19?
-How has that changed?
-How were you providing impact throughout the pandemic?
+Know your reach: How many people do your programs impact?
+How has that changed over the past 4 years?
 How many visitors does your website garner each month?
 Each year?
 How will you overcome current challenges?
-What will you do with emergency funds?
+What will you do with County funds?
 Why are they needed at your organization?
+Why does your community value you, your organization/practice, and/or your programs?

 Understand your value: Be prepared to tell your legislators how you are meeting the needs of Montgomery County’s residents and visitors in their districts.
 Highlight how many children, seniors, adults, residents with disabilities, and/or tourists you serve.
 Talk about the value you bring to the county, their district, and your immediate community.

 Present your impact: Realize the economic impact of your organization and how you will help the county-wide economic recovery.
-Use the Arts & Economic Prosperity 5 Calculator from AFTA to frame your comments within the larger Montgomery County economic impact study HEREnoting that the data reflects a pre-pandemic economy.
+Use the Arts & Economic Prosperity 6 Calculator from AFTA to frame your comments within the larger Montgomery County economic impact study HERE,